All case studies

 By identifying the common shape across all 16.
 Most lead-source-specific workflows replicate the same routing and follow-up logic with minor conditional branches.
 We consolidated the shared logic into two master workflows and handled source-specific behavior through conditional properties rather than separate workflow trees.

-How did the 20× cost-per-meeting gap get surfaced?
+How did the 20x cost-per-meeting gap get surfaced?

 Once every lead source fed a consistent routing workflow with clean source attribution, we could finally calculate cost-per-meeting by channel.
-Email agencies were generating meetings at roughly $10–12 with a 20% no-show rate.
+Email agencies were generating meetings at roughly $10-12 with a 20% no-show rate.
 Paid social was generating meetings at roughly $200 with a 50% no-show rate.
-The gap was there the whole time — it was just invisible under the workflow sprawl.
+The gap was there the whole time.
+It was just invisible under the workflow sprawl.

 Did reps push back on the booking link change?

 The reps who had been quietly losing leads to more aggressive colleagues were the biggest advocates.
 Once personal booking links were live, rep-on-rep lead conflicts disappeared entirely.
-Adoption wasn't enforced — it was requested.
+Adoption wasn't enforced.
+It was requested.

 We take on a small number of clients at a time so we can actually do the work.
 If your CRM has accumulated a decade of workarounds, 20 minutes will tell us both if we're a fit.